The meaning of animals in dreams according to indigenous traditions

 The snake is often associated with renewal.
 Because it sheds its skin, it symbolizes transformation.
 In dreams, the snake can represent personal transformation.

-Conclusion: Animals as mirrors of the mind
+Conclusion: Animals as Mirrors of the Spirit

 The wolf evokes instinct.

-The eagle evokes vision.
+The eagle reminds us of vision.

 The bear symbolizes healing.